 The growth data below shows that less than 50% of the residential growth between 1990 and 2011 was located in the growth areas.
-The plan recommends increasing the share of growth in the growth area to two thirds of all new residential growth.
-If 500 new units are projected over the next ten years, this means that 335 of those units would be located in the designated commercial growth/mixed use growth area.
-The Comprehensive Plan envisions that one third of these units (approximately 112 units) could be incorporated in the rural area.
+The plan recommends striving to increase a significant share of all new residential growth in the growth area.
+If 500 new units are projected over the next ten years, this means that a significant majority of those units would be located in the designated commercial growth/mixed use growth area.
+The Comprehensive Plan envisions that a minority portion of these units could be incorporated in the rural area.

-The plan recommends increasing the share of growth in the designated growth area from less than 50% to two thirds of all new residential growth.
+The plan recommends increasing the share of growth in the designated growth area from less than 50% to a significant majority share of all new residential growth.

 The reason for the distinction between designated "growth" and "rural" areas is that less infrastructure is required to accommodate new development in the growth area.
 More services are available in the growth area compared to the rural area (with exception of the Falmouth school campus).
 These aspects mean new development can be more efficiently accommodated in the designated growth area, with less impact on Falmouth taxpayers.
-From July 2011 Survey: